2017 Andy Murray tennis season: Exhibitions and Qatar Open

 Murray competed at the Qatar Open for the first time since 2014, when he lost in the second round.
 He competed in the tournament as the top seed, entering the tournament on a 24-match win streak.
 He extended that streak with a first round win against Jérémy Chardy, a second round win against Gerald Melzer, and a quarterfinal win against Nicolás Almagro.
 In the semi-final he beat Tomáš Berdych (Murray's hundredth career win against a top ten opponent) in straight sets.
 Murray lost in the final against Novak Djokovic in three sets, to make their head-to-head record 25–11 in favor of Djokovic.
 Murray saved three championship points in the second set, but was not able to win the decider.

 Australian Open

 Murray entered the Australian Open as the top seed, and began his campaign for a first title in Melbourne with straight-set wins over Illya Marchenko, Andrey Rublev, and Sam Querrey.
 Murray was then stunned by Mischa Zverev in four sets.
 Throughout the match, Zverev used aggressive tactics and a serve-and-volley style of play to bamboozle Murray.

 Dubai Tennis Championships

 Murray's next tournament was the Dubai Open.
-After straight-set wins over Malek Jaziri and Guillermo Garcia-Lopez, Murray won a thrilling three-set match against Phillipp Kohlschreiber, saving seven match points in a second-set tiebreak he eventually won 20–18.
+After straight-set wins over Malek Jaziri and Guillermo García López, Murray won a thrilling three-set match against Phillipp Kohlschreiber, saving seven match points in a second-set tiebreak he eventually won 20–18.
 Murray followed this up with a victory against Lucas Pouille to reach the final, where he beat Fernando Verdasco in straight sets to win a first Dubai title.